-three U.S. patents assigned to Coulter Pharmaceutical, Inc. and the Regents of the University of Michigan; one that relates to compositions comprising radiolabeled antibodies directed to CD20 antigen which are administered at nonmyelosuppressive doses; a second which relates to methods of treating lymphoma with anti-CD20 antibodies in combination with an anti-CD20 radiolabeled antibody, an apoptosis-inducing agent, external beam radiation, or a chemotherapeutic agent; and a third directed to methods of treating lymphoma comprising imaging the distribution of a radiolabeled anti-CD20 antibody followed by the administration of radiolabeled antibodies directed to the CD20 antigen in non myelo suppressive doses.
+six U.S. patents assigned to Corixa Corporation (formerly Coulter Pharmaceutical, Inc.) and the Regents of the University of Michigan; two that relate to compositions comprising radiolabeled antibodies directed to CD20 antigen; a third which relates to methods of treating lymphoma with anti-CD20 antibodies in combination with an anti-CD20 radiolabeled antibody, an apoptosis-inducing agent, external beam radiation, or a chemotherapeutic agent; a fourth directed to methods of treating lymphoma comprising imaging the distribution of a radiolabeled anti-CD20 antibody followed by the administration of radiolabeled antibodies directed to the CD20 antigen in non myelo-suppressive doses; and the fifth and sixth are directed to methods for establishing optimal radiation doses in the radiotheraputic treatment of disease.